-Something I did as gifts for my girlfriend.
+These two were done as gifts for my girlfriend.
 She's mad for hippos for some reason.
 The first pic features her fave tennis player Novak Đoković and her pekehund Mimi (RIP!).
 The second one wasn't supposed to turn out so sinister looking: it was only when I finished the rendering I realized it resembles the iconic scene from Coppola's "Apocalypse Now" in which Martin Sheen rises from the water, so I decided to name it "Hippocalypse Now".

 TOP: I turned this 2011 unused sketch of Joey Ramone into a tribute to the vintage B-production SF movies and the punk rock band The Lillingtons whose lyrics explore the very same iconography (check out their classic 1999 record "Death by Television").
 The Ramones had similar moments - remember the song called "Zero Zero UFO" from 1989's "Brain Drain"?
-BOTTOM: Joey Ramone as the Modesty Blaise type of a super-spy in the Cold War setting.
+RIGHT: Joey Ramone as the Modesty Blaise type of a super-spy in the Cold War setting.
 This pin-up was inspired by the Riverdales' song "Last Stop Tokyo" and Lillingtons' phenomenal spy-themed album "The Backchannel Broadcast".
 Both bands were musically and thematically heavily influenced by the Ramones, so when I listen to their records I can only picture Joey Ramone singing those awesome lyrics.

-Anyway, hope you all like it - and don't forget to play THIS in the background and turn the volume to the max!
+Don't forget to play THIS in the background and turn the volume to the max!

 Last November I drew this Tom Waits portrait as a birthday present for my best mate.
 It was colored traditionally in grayscale watercolor.
 Prior to that I scanned the lineart and now here's a digitally painted version in technicolor.